dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1819: Aligning against common foes carries risks.
+### T1819: Aligning with an enemy's enemy can have negative consequences.

 |Support|
 |---|